hpcc-systems/hpcc-js-wasm/.github/instructions/main.md

 # Copilot Instructions for HPCC-JS-WASM
-*Last updated: July 2025 | For AI assistants working with hpcc-systems/hpcc-js-wasm*
+*Last updated: December 2025 | For AI assistants working with hpcc-systems/hpcc-js-wasm*

 This document provides guidance for AI assistants working with the HPCC-JS-WASM repository.